-To understand this burgeoning sector, last November we collaborated with Tech in Asia, a platform with its finger on the pulse of the tech start-up scene, to produce this report to quantify the size and characteristics of the opportunity in Asia Pacific.
-Due to overwhelming demand, we've updated it to include new deals, developments and trends that have emerged to date.
-The report uncovers the impressive range of start-ups in the proptech ecosystem, the investment they're attracting, and the client needs and markets they serve.
+With this in mind, I'm delighted to share with you Clicks and Mortar: The Growing Influence of Proptech.
+In this report, the first of its kind in this region, we look at the range of start-ups in the proptech eco-system, the investment they're attracting, and key client needs and markets they serve.
 Most importantly, we dig into what impact these companies, and the products and services they offer, will have on the real estate end-user - whether you're an institutional investor, a corporate occupier, or a first-time buyer.

-As a company, JLL has been serving clients' real estate needs for more than 200 years.
+As a company, JLL has been serving clients for more than 200 years.
 Many of the companies we looked at for this report have been in existence less than two.
 But what we have in common is that we must all innovate and evolve to stay relevant - and to stay in business.

 I firmly believe the next five years are pivotal for the real estate industry.
 We must embrace change or be left behind.
 Drop me a line at Anthony.Couse@ap.jll.com and let me know if you agree.

-Anthony Couse

-Chief Executive Officer, JLL Asia Pacific
+Anthony Couse Chief Executive Officer JLL Asia Pacific